News, Notifications & Updates

 Important travel information for international students:

 [February 13th, 2021] Effective Feb.
 22, 2021, international students arriving in Canada by air through Montreal, Toronto, Calgary and Vancouver must complete the following steps:

-1. International students who are unvaccinated or partially vaccinated, will be required to take a COVID-19 test when they arrive in Canada before exiting the airport, and complete a mandatory hotel stay in the city of arrival (at their own expense) until they receive a negative test.
+1. International students who are unvaccinated or partially vaccinated, will be required to take a COVID-19 test when they arrive in Canada before exiting the airport.

-4. Once a negative covid-19 test result is obtained, international students will notify Memorial’s Internationalization Office by emailing firstname.lastname@example.org and boarding a flight to St. John’s or Deer Lake (if going to Grenfell Campus) where they will then complete the mandatory 14 day self-isolation period.
-As is already the case, covid-19 testing is required towards the end of the 14-day isolation period.
+2. International students will board a flight to St. John’s or Deer Lake (if going to Grenfell Campus) where they will then complete the mandatory 14 day self-isolation period.
+Covid-19 testing is required towards the end of the 14-day isolation period.
 International students must email email@example.com if they're unable to travel to NL on the intended arrival date.

 These new steps are in addition to the current protocols for international student arrivals at Memorial outlined below:

 - International students with approved study permit applications must apply through the Memorial portal for their arrival.

 - Once approved for arrival, international students can: